Sterling gains ground on dollar, but lags euro

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, Nov 2 Sterling firmed against the dollar on Wednesday, recovering some of the previous day's losses as the rally in safe-haven assets waned, although gains were likely to be capped and it underperformed the euro.
+LONDON, Nov 2 Sterling firmed against the dollar on Wednesday, recovering some of the previous day's losses as the rally in safe-haven assets waned, supporting a rebound in the British pound.

-Sterling clawed back 0.3 percent on the U.S. dollar after losing 0.8 percent on Tuesday when investors scrambled for the relative safety of dollars after Greece's decision to hold a referendum on its EU bailout.
+Sterling clawed back 0.45 percent on the U.S. dollar after sliding 0.8 percent on Tuesday when investors scrambled for the relative safety of dollars after Greece's decision to hold a referendum on its EU bailout.

-Cable last stood at $1.5990, having earlier hit a session high of $1.6048 when above-forecast UK data pushed sterling above the 100-day moving average and triggered stops.

-UK construction purchasing managers' index data for October rose to 53.9 from 50.1 in September, confounding expectations for a marginal decline.
+Cable last stood at $1.6017, towards the upper end of its recent range, but with the Oct.
+31 high of $1.6167 unlikely to face a serious test.

 "Volatility should fade out of the market today, unless we get another random event out of south-eastern Europe," said Kit Juckes, currency strategist at Societe Generale.